Información en español sobre las bicicletas

 - A free Mutual Aid Conference Call about outreach to Spanish-speaking communities was sponsored by the Alliance for Biking and Walking/People-Powered Movement on 9/14/11.
 This Mutual Aid call featured representatives of the Toronto Cyclists Union, Atlanta Bicycle Coalition, and Los Angeles Bicycle Coalition.
 I participated in this call, as I have in other bike-advocacy webinars, and you can too.
 Contact the various bike advocacy organizations to see what they are offering, and if you can, give them your support to help them continue their work.
 These are the groups that create the resources linked on this page!
 (To support the Bicycling Monterey work, click here.)

 - Our Monterey Bay region neighbors in Watsonville (Santa Cruz County) have created a Bike Shack serving the community.
-While not specifically a Spanish-language program, many supporters and participants are Spanish-speaking.
-Check it out.
+While not specifically a Spanish-language program, many supporters and participants are Spanish-speaking, and their event posters, etc. are typically bilingual.
+Watsonville Bike Shack Cooperative is at

 - Our Monterey Bay region neighbors in San Benito County have terrific Safe Routes to Schools maps available, en español y en inglés.
 More on Safe Routes below.